FaezehNasrabadi/CryptoBAP/README.md

 ## License

-This project is licensed under the GNU Affero General Public License (AGPL) 3.0.
+CryptoBAP Core is licensed under the GNU Affero General Public License v3.0.
 Refer to the [LICENSE](LICENSE) file for more information.

+The copyright holder offers alternative commercial licenses for organizations that wish to use CryptoBAP without AGPL obligations.

+Contact: Faezeh Nasrabadi at <nasrabadi.faezeh@gmail.com>